PierreLorenzi/HyperCardPreview/StackFormat.md

 The lengths measured in pixels are not always the same in the data and in the dialog.
 They may be multiplied by a factor in-betweem.

-Some settings in the dialog are not saved in the file: "Print all cards" / "Print marked cards", and "Precision Adjustments".
+These settings in the dialog are not saved in the file: "Print all cards" / "Print marked cards", and "Precision Adjustments".

 Offset | Type | Content
 --- | --- | ---